hyperledger/iroha-2-docs/src/guide/quick-start.md

    ![Untitled](/img/install-cli.png)

-4. Follow [Bash tutorial](./bash.md) to check out Iroha capabilities.
+4. Follow the [Bash tutorial](./bash.md) to check out Iroha's capabilities.
-5. When you're done with test network, just hit `Control + C` to stop the containers (`^ + C` on Mac).
+5. When you're done with the test network, just hit `Control + C` to stop the containers (`^ + C` on Mac).

 ## Docker Options